vlahm/git_workshop/README.md

    + Windows users: `git config --global core.autocrlf true`
    + macOS/Linux/Unix users: `git config --global core.autocrlf input`
 5. _Make sure Rstudio knows where to find the git executable_
-   + _Tools -> Global Options -> Git/SVN; The path listed under "Git executable" should end with "git" or "git.exe".
+   + _Tools → Global Options → Git/SVN; The path listed under "Git executable" should end with "git" or "git.exe".
 If it doesn't:_
      + _Mac/Linux terminal: `which git` to reveal the path to the executable; browse to that path in Rstudio_
      + _Windows git bash terminal: `cygpath -w "$(which git)"` to reveal the path to the executable; browse to git.exe in Rstudio_
 6. Optional: [Establish secure connection to GitHub from your machine](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys).
-   + _This can also be done from Rstudio: Tools -> Global Options -> Git/SVN -> Create SSH Key_
+   + _This can also be done from Rstudio: Tools → Global Options → Git/SVN → Create SSH Key_

 ## Create a "remote repository"
-i.e. a project folder hosted on github.com
+**i.e. a project folder hosted on github.com**

 1. make a new repository on GitHub
-   1. From https://github.com/your_username, click Repositories -> New
+   1. From https://github.com/your_username, click Repositories → New
    2. Name it "git\_demo" and give a short description
    3. Add a README (or do so later)
    4. Optional: give it a default `.gitignore` file for the primary language of the repo.
 This will prevent git from tracking files that don't need to be version-controlled.